resquebundle/resque/README.markdown

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/resquebundle/resque/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/resquebundle/resque/?branch=master)

-**This project IS NO LONGER UNDER ACTIVE development (last major update September 2021)**
+**This project IS NO LONGER UNDER ANY development (last major update September 2021)**

-If you would like to take over maintenance of this project please contact phil@phil-taylor.com - I no longer use the code here in any live project as I moved to Symfony Messenger for my queue needs.
+If you would like to take over maintenance of this project please contact phil@phil-taylor.com - I no longer use the code here in any live project as I moved to [Symfony Messenger](https://symfony.com/doc/current/messenger.html), with Redis. for my own queue needs.

-If you are using PHP 8 plesae see the `php8` branch for the latest stable release
+# If you are using PHP 8 plesae see the `php8` branch for the latest stable release

 # ResqueBundle